NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 We are very excited about helping health industries working with Cistic Fibrosis Patients

-5% of [NXT] TX Totals will be donated to the Cistic Fibrosis Foundation Australia. https://www.cysticfibrosis.org.au/
+5% of [NXR] TX Totals will be donated to the Cistic Fibrosis Foundation Australia. https://www.cysticfibrosis.org.au/

-5% of [NXT] TX Totals will be used for further development of the 65Roses Token [65Roses]
+5% of [NXR] TX Totals will be used for further development of the 65Roses Token [65Roses]

+Automation and Auditing will commence around July 2021 and all [NXR] totals will be back dated to Dec 14 2020